HonlapBirodalom/laravel-chilkat/README.md

 ### Compatibility

-#### Laravel 9

 Compatible with officially supported PHP versions by Laravel.
+Staring from Laravel 11, PHP 8.2.0 or greater is required!

 | Plugin version | Chilkat version | Laravel version |
 |:---------------|:----------------|:----------------|